SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/00-Lesson-Introduction.md

 **1. Data Types and Variables**

-- How does computing work

 - Data types and their meaning

 - What is a variable

-**2.Integer and Real Number Type**
+**2.The integer and double Data Types**

-- The difference between Integer and Real Number types
+- The difference between The integer and double types

 **3. Type Conversion**